 Fri, February 21: To Cochin (B,D)

 After breakfast, drive to Cochin.
-Kochi, “Queen of the Arabian Sea” (formerly called Cochin), the first of Europe’s colonies in India and the southern state of Kerala’s commercial capital.
+Kochi, “Queen of the Arabian Sea” (formerly called Cochin), is the first of Europe’s colonies in India and the southern state of Kerala’s commercial capital.
 From antiquity the prosperous spice trade drew seafarers here: the Phoenicians, Greeks, Romans, Arabs, Jews, Chinese, Portuguese, Dutch, and finally the British.

 We have a walking tour of Mattancherry, the bustling part of Old Fort Cochin and the epicenter of the spice trade for centuries.
-It remains a densely populated by different ethnic groups and faiths in very close quarters.
+It remains densely populated by different ethnic groups and faiths in very close quarters.
 Mattancherry is home to a small Jewish community whose origin dates back nearly 2000 years, during the period of King Solomon, when large scale trade took place between the Middle East and the Malabar Coast.

 Our touring today reveals Kochi’s multi-layered past, a rich brew of Arab, Portuguese, British, and Dutch influences.
 We begin with the Dutch Palace, actually built by the Portuguese as a gift for the Raja of Kochi in 1555.
 The Dutch renovated and expanded it a century later, earning it its name.
 The palace also contains some of India’s finest mythological murals depicting scenes from the classics, the Ramayana and Mahabharata.
 Then we see St. Francis, India’s first European church (ca. 1510), famed as the original burial site of Portuguese explorer Vasco de Gama, who died in 1524 while on his third visit to India.
 Not immune to the turbulence of the colonial era, the originally Catholic St. Francis changed hands – and denominations – with each new power that took local control, becoming a Protestant Dutch Reformed church in 1663 then an English Anglican church in 1804.